JustinGoheen/fabric-lab/README.md

 `fabriclab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.

-`fabriclab.api` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).
+`fabriclab.serve` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

 `fabriclab.cli` should contain code for the command line interface built with [Typer](https://typer.tiangolo.com/)and [Rich](https://rich.readthedocs.io/en/stable/).